supsm/MCPPPP/README.md

 [Discord](https://discord.gg/waXJDswsaR)
 ## Use
-Newly compiled binaries can be found as `MCPPPP-linux` and `MCPPPP-windows.exe`.
-They may not be stable, and may not contain things from the latest commit.
+Newly compiled binaries for linux and windows can be found as `MCPPPP-linux` and `MCPPPP-windows.exe`.
+Mac binaries can be found by clicking the green arrow near the commit and clicking Details next to Compile Mac / build.
+These may not be stable, and may not contain things from the latest commit.
 However, these are guaranteed to not immediately crash or have some obvious errer.
 I will add releases when I feel it is stable enough.
+Note that on mac, double clicking on the file is not sufficient to run the program; it must be run through terminal.

 Use should be pretty self-explanitory, run the binary and put the path of folders to convert in `mcpppp.properties` such as `C:\Users\supsm\AppData\Roaming\.minecraft\resourcepacks`
 If a folder already contains the output directories (such as `assets/fabricskyboxes`), it will be skipped.
 If you want to re-convert this pack, delete the directory.